The association the Mont-Saint-Michel Trail

 FFICE website

 In October 2013, in Caen, at the conclusion of the "Rencontres européennes des sites et des Chemins de saint Michel", organised by the Association, the statutes of the new federation of sites and paths of Saint-Michel were agreed.
-The head office of the new European association is at the Maison de l'Europe in Paris, and its current president is Michel Roussel, mayor of Aiguilhe (Haute-Loire).
-This European network brings together the associations Chemins du Mont-Saint-Michel, Chemins de Saint-Michel en Savoie, Autour de Saint-Michel d'Aiguilhe, Amis de Saint-Michel de Cuxà, the commune of Aiguilhe, the Confrérie de san Miguel de Aralar (Navarre), and the Italian associations Le Vie di San Michele (Lombardy) and I Cammini di San Michele (Marche).
+The head office of the new European association is at the Maison de l'Europe in Paris, and its current president is Davis Nicolas, mayor of Avrances.
+This European network brings together the associations of the Chemins du Mont-Saint-Michel, Autour de Saint-Michel d'Aiguilhe, Amis de Saint-Michel de Cuxà, the municipalities of Aiguilhe and Monte Sant'Angelo, the Confrérie de san Miguel de Aralar (Navarre), Italian associations, and others.
+Le Vie di San Michele (Lombardy) and I Cammini di San Michele (Marches), St Michael's Mount (Cornwall)....
+For more information on Network of Saint-Michel sites and paths

-Federation of Historical and Archaeological Societies of Normandy (FSHAN)
+logo FSHAN Federation of Historical and Archaeological Societies of Normandy (FSHAN)

 The Chemins du Mont-Saint-Michel belong to this federation of learned societies in Normandy (Upper and Lower Normandy considered together since its foundation), which organises an annual congress that brings together participants and speakers on a common theme, such as pilgrimages or communication routes.
 The Chemins du Mont have also played an active part in these congresses, confirming their commitment to scientific research and the promotion of its results to all audiences.